pydata/xarray/doc/user-guide/hierarchical-data.rst

     herbert = xr.DataTree(name="Herb")
     abe = abe.assign({"Herbert": herbert})
+    abe

+    abe["Herbert"].name
+    herbert.name

 .. note::
-   This example shows a minor subtlety - the returned tree has Homer's brother listed as ``"Herbert"``, but the original node was named "Herbert".
+   This example shows a subtlety - the returned tree has Homer's brother listed as ``"Herbert"``, but the original node was named "Herb".
 Not only are names overridden when stored as keys like this, but the new node is a copy, so that the original node that was reference is unchanged (i.e. ``herbert.name == "Herb"`` still).
    In other words, nodes are copied into trees, not inserted into them.
    This is intentional, and mirrors the behaviour when storing named :py:class:`~xarray.DataArray` objects inside datasets.